wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 This parameter corresponds to maximum information density at measurement interfaces, whether quantum, gravitational, or cosmological.
 The consistency across domains separated by 61 orders of magnitude suggests a fundamental role in physics.

+**A_iface summary.** We normalize γ on a common basis γ ≡ S_info/(A_iface/ℓ_P²).
+A_iface is physically defined per domain: BH = horizon area (spin-corrected), Cosmology = density-peak aperture from the estimator window, Quantum = coherence aperture (mode waist/device/ensemble).
+Varying A_iface by ×4 (area) shifts combined γ by ≤0.2σ, indicating robustness (App.
+H; gamma_iface_sensitivity.csv).

 ## 3. Mathematical Framework

 **Notation and conventions.** δ denotes the scale‑coupling parameter; α and β are forward‑persistence and backward‑decay rates whose ratio β/α maps to the cosmological decay constant k via the expansion factor E(z)=H(z)/H₀; γ denotes interface information density (distinct from g(z), the MIDIS flux proxy); ε is a small temporal‑asymmetry parameter; S is a dimensionless scale coordinate; and u is Hubble e‑fold time.
 Unless stated otherwise, uncertainties are 1σ and masses are in M⊙.

-The observed parameters follow a specific mathematical relationship first proposed in the QH framework and now empirically validated:
+The observed parameters follow a specific mathematical relationship first proposed in the QH framework and now empirically validated.
+We use the TDF as a minimal, empirically-driven phenomenological model that captures the observed regularities; none of our conclusions depends on a specific microscopic derivation.

 **D(t,S) = γe^(-t²/S) + αH(t)e^(-αt/S) + βH(-t)e^(βt/S)**